 Pine is an inexpensive, lightweight wood that can be yellowish or whitish with brown knots.
 It's often used for rustic pieces, like farmhouse-style tables.

-Pros: It's low-cost, and it takes paint well, so it's great for kids' furniture.
+Pros: Pine wood is low-cost, and it takes paint well, so it's great for kids' furniture.
 (The same holds true for birch and poplar.)
 Pine develops a nice, rustic patina from age and use, and it resists shrinking and swelling.

-Cons: It's a softwood, so it's prone to scratches and dents.
+Cons: Pine is a softwood, so it's prone to scratches and dents.